-With LeBron James soon to hit the 20,000 point milestone, he’ll join just 37 other players in NBA history that have scored 20,000 points.
-Here’s the complete list of all 38 NBA players sorted by games played with the exact dates they hit that mark (when available*), and how many seasons it took.
+With When LeBron James soon to hit the 20,000 point milestone, he’ll join just he was the youngest to do so, but did that mean he was also the fastest to 20,000 points?
+No, not by a long shot when using games played as the measure.
+Here’s the complete list of all 38 39 NBA players sorted by how many games they needed to reach the twenty-thousand point barrier with the exact dates they hit that mark (when available*), and how many seasons it took.

 |Wilt Chamberlain||499||1965-66 season||7th||more>|